 In the absence of either transcript information, GED, or HSED the admission office has the difficult task of evaluating your work without having any statistical evidence comparing your performance and your choice of secondary curriculum to those of your peers.
 To help us evaluate your level of preparation for college-level work, you will need to present us with a portfolio of the work you consider most indicative of your academic achievements.
 This may contain records such as grades from community college or other post-secondary level courses that you may have taken, scores from AP tests (these are also administered independently of schools), recommendations from qualified tutors or teachers, examples of independent research, evidence of completed units in science, mathematics or other academic subjects, or descriptions of books and other curricular materials used and mastered in preparation for college-level courses.

-We have found test results from SAT and/or ACT to be helpful in ascertaining our homeschooled applicants' academic preparedness.
+We have found test results from SAT and/or ACT to be helpful in ascertaining our homeschooled applicants’ academic preparedness.
 To that end, we encourage homeschooled students to submit their standardized test results with their applications for admission.
 Please note, for 2017 applicants, Holy Cross will accept both the new SAT and the old SAT.
 For admission, we will consider the single highest score from your test dates.
 If you took both assessments, we will use concordance tables provided by the College Board to compare scores.
 Sending your scores each time you take the SAT can benefit you by allowing Holy Cross to consider you for all available enrollment-related opportunities.

 Letters of recommendation